[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

 - Written material or oral information related to County government that is not otherwise subject to the Open Records Law and that is designated by statute, court decision, lawful order, ordinances, resolutions or custom as confidential.

-- All agreements executed between the County or a subunit thereof and another party or parties for the provision of goods, materials, supplies, construction or services in exchange for valuable and sufficient consideration.
+- All agreements executed between the County or a subunit thereof and another party or parties, for the provision of goods, materials, supplies, construction or services in exchange for valuable and sufficient consideration.

-- FINANCIAL INTEREST
+- FINANCIAL OR ECONOMIC INTEREST

-- IMMEDIATE FAMILY
+- IMMEDIMATE FAMILY

 - PERSONAL INTEREST